Holiday Decorating Guide

 Turn Your Home Into A Winter Wonderland

-There are so many ways to add holiday cheer to your home this season.
-Whether you are preparing for a party or just for your own personal enjoyment, here are some tips to help get your home in full season spirit!
+There are so many ways to add a little holiday cheer to your home this season.
+Whether you need to prepare for a party or simply love decorating the house for the holidays, here are some tips to help get you started!

 Choose a classy holiday look, a funky theme, a kid-friendly atmosphere, or another style this year.
-If you have a plan in place and colors in mind before you set out shopping, you are sure to have a more cohesive and attractive holiday display without buying extras that don't fit in.
-Here are some examples:
+If you have a plan in place and colors in mind before you set out shopping, you are sure to have a more cohesive and attractive holiday display (and you won't be buying extra decorations that don't fit in).
+Check out a few examples:

 - Colors: Red and green